Mjøndalen

-Mjøndalen is a built up area in Drammen municipality in Viken county (formerly Buskerud county), Norway.
+Mjøndalen is a built up area in Drammen municipality in Buskerud county, Norway.
 It is situated south of the Drammenselva River opposite of Krokstadelva.

 History

 Mjøndalen has traditionally been a railway site most known as an industrial sawmill location.
 Historically Mjøndalen was known for its industry; including paper & pulp production and a substantial cellulose industry.
 The production of wood products and furniture are also traditional commercial activities.
 All the paper mills closed in the late 1960s and early 1970s.